tasmanwebsolutions/htaccess_for_codeigniter/readme.md

 	4: And replace $config['index_page'] = '';

-	5: Select the right one for you. <b>And then place in the main directory.</b>
+	5: Select the right one for you.
+And then place in the main directory.
+Don't touch the application folder .htaccess

 	6: Do not touch the htaccess in application folder.